 Graduate students in the College of Engineering can pursue dual master's degrees within the College or across units of the University of Michigan campus.
-See the website for more information on the list of Rackham dual degrees, student initiated dual degrees, and the double counting of credits. http://www.engin.umich.edu/students/academics/graduate/dualdegrees.pdf
+Ask your graduate coordinator for more information on the list of Rackham dual degrees, student initiated dual degrees, and the double-counting of credits. www.engin.umich.edu/gradcontacts